Love Is the Song We Sing: San Francisco Nuggets 1965–1970

 Love Is the Song We Sing: San Francisco Nuggets 1965–1970 is the fourth Nuggets box set released by Rhino Records.
 It was released in 2007 and packaged as an 8 1/2 × 11" 120 page hardcover book, the first 73 pages of which were made up mostly of vintage photographs.
 The compilation focuses on San Francisco Sound bands.
 Its title is derived from the first line of "Get Together," two versions of which open (Dino Valenti) and close (The Youngbloods) the four-disc set.
+The album was nominated for a 2008 Grammy Award in the Best Historical Album category.